 Coverage for Emergency Medical Services outside the service area will be the same as for those within the service area.
-If an Out-of-Network Provider bills you for a balance between the charges and what your Plan pays, please notify Blue Cross customer service team at the number on the back of your ID card.
-Blue Cross will defend against and resolve any request or claim by an Out-of-Network Provider of Emergency Medical Services.
+If a Non-Participating Provider bills you for a balance between the charges and what your Plan pays, please notify Blue Cross customer service team at the number on the back of your ID card.
+Blue Cross will defend against and resolve any request or claim by a Non-Participating Provider of Emergency Medical Services.